 Lehrtest du mich und geräuschlos Leben.
-(M 31-36)
+(M 31–36)

 The river, as intermediary between the “boundless” Earth and the poet, is both the condition of possibility for his song (it teaches “gently gliding songs”) and that which remains unspoken, unpresentable, irreducible to the song it makes possible, since the river also teaches “the strength that’s alive in silence.”
-If the “unbounded” Earth has overturned or eluded every “form and representation,” the alternation of tones, the oscillation between the death of one nature, and the promise or birth of another, testifies in Hölderlin to an “Earth” that figures something other than a region of beings, or an objectivity and that remains wholly other to human representation, as alien as another planet.
-What remains, in Hölderlin, is a relation of non-equivalence, a collectivity predicated not simply on intertwinement, but on differentiations that allow for no common foundation or starting point.
+If the “unbounded” Earth has overturned or eluded every “form and representation,” the alternation of tones, the oscillation between the death of one nature, and the promise or birth of another, testifies in Hölderlin to an “Earth” that figures something other than a region of beings or an objectivity and that remains wholly other to human representation, as alien as another planet.
+What remains, in Hölderlin, is a relation of nonequivalence, a collectivity predicated not simply on intertwinement but on differentiations that allow for no common foundation or starting point.
 Hölderlin’s poetic ecology is, to use Frédéric Neyrat’s formulation, “an ecology of separation” that does not attempt to revive the old gods of nature, who in fact died some time ago.
 Instead, it encounters something far more strange and disorienting in and through what might be called its “geopoetics”: the bringing-to-language of an Earth that has twisted free from any concept of nature, from any “world” of Man or humans.
 Hölderlin’s Earth: a fully deterritorialized landscape without Man that is at the same time the very ground we walk on.

 Works Cited